MultiSafepay/docs/content/payments/refunds-and-chargebacks/refunds/_index.md

 The refund processing time depends on the payment method:

-- Direct banking (e.g. KBC, Belfius, ING Homepay, Trustly, Direct Debit): 1 business day
+- Direct banking (e.g. KBC, Belfius, Trustly, Direct Debit): 1 business day
 - Bank transfers: 2 to 3 business days, depending on the customer's bank
 - Credit cards: Up to 4 weeks